cube-js/cube/guides/material-ui-dashboard/content/5_multipage_dashboard_with_data_table.md

 });
 ```

-**Customizing Orders schema**
+Then, let's add other measures to the "Orders" schema in the `schema/Orders.js` file.

-Orders size and orders price we're going to use [subQuery](https://cube.dev/docs/subquery#top).

-You can use subQuery dimensions to reference measures from other cubes inside a dimension.
+For these measures, we're going to use the [subquery](https://cube.dev/docs/subquery#top) feature of Cube.js.
+You can use subquery dimensions to reference measures from other cubes inside a dimension.
+Here's how to defined such dimensions:

 ```diff
 cube(`Orders`, {